Last updated: March 2026

-Jump to the sections that interests you most, or scroll through for all the info on gluten free chocolate.
+Choose a topic from the links below, or read through for all the info on gluten-free chocolate.

-A good quality dark chocolate is not just gluten free, it’s healthy1.
+A good quality dark chocolate is not just gluten-free, it’s healthy.1 Here's why:

 Well, it’s not really hiding, it’s right there on the label, but here’s what you need to look for.